 MIA Insurance if Time Runs Out

 Escape from Tarkov uses a time limit for every raid where you lose your gear if you don’t extract.
 This leads to an MIA status where your gear is forfeited but returned if insured.
 This is known as MIA Insurance.
-Any loot gotten from the raid won’t be kept.
+However, loot that you found during the raid will be lost.

 Tip 5 – Day Night Cycle in Tarkov

 Knowing the day and night cycle in Escape from Tarkov is important for how you’re geared.
 If you go into a dark raid without night vision, you’re going to have a bad time.
-While daylight will vary at dawn and dusk, estimated hours for the day night cycle are below:
+While daylight will vary at dawn and dusk, estimated hours for the day night cycle are below.
+Most players will want to take advantage of the daylight hours.

 Daytime from 6:00 to 22:00